Melton Mustafa: Career/Performing and Recording

+Educator and legacy

 In later years, Mustafa was mainly active in Florida as a music teacher; He founded the program for jazz studies at Florida Memorial University in Miami Gardens.
-There was also an annual Melton Mustafa Jazz Festival in the 1990s, which also served as a fundraiser for college and high school jazz students.
+There is also an annual Melton Mustafa Jazz Festival that started in the 1990s, and still going on in 2025 by his family and Melton Mustafa Jr..
+The festival also served as a fundraiser for college and high school jazz students.
 There, jazz greats such as Jon Faddis, Benny Golson, Grover Washington Jr., Wallace Roney, Patrice Rushen, Billy Cobham, Herbie Mann, Billy Taylor, Clark Terry and Randy Brecker performed.
 Mustafa died in 2017 in Miami from prostate cancer.

+The Melton Mustafa Jazz Festival that was founded in 1996 was made with the goal of bringing top tier jazz musicians in the world to South Florida.
+The festival also made as a fundraiser for college and high school jazz students, Which Mustafa supported through his non profit MSM Arts Inc. according to the Sun sentinel.
+Beyond the festival, Mustafa also ended up contributing to his community where he was chairing the Jazz Historic Heritage Committee, which ended up being an instrumental part in creating a jazz and community center at Brownsville's historic Hampton House in 2006..